-After the events of the morning of July 1, 1916, and after the fighting at Beaumont-Hamel, where and when Private Leary had been wounded, such had then been the dire condition of the attacking British forces that it was to be feared that any German counter-assault might well annihilate what had managed to survive of the British Expeditionary Force on the Somme.
+After the events of that first morning of...
+First Somme, such had then been the dire condition of the attacking British forces that it was to be feared that any German counter-assault might well annihilate what had managed to survive of the British Expeditionary Force on... the Somme.